Sony Alpha a6000 Mirrorless Camera Review

 In practice, this means that with Automatic AF (AF-A) engaged, I could lock focus on to one of my children when he was standing still, then as soon as he turned and ran, the camera would switch to continuous AF mode to capture him in movement (then return to AF-A).

 I wouldn’t normally use an AF-A mode on any of my other cameras, since I like to focus and recompose, and this is usually ineffective with AF-A.

-Face recognition on Sony mirrorless cameras has always been nothing short of mind blowing, and the Sony a6000 is no different.
+Face recognition on Sony mirrorless cameras has always been nothing short of mind blowing, and the this camera is no different.
 Not only does it track faces even faster than a human eye, but you can also set it to memorize up to 8 faces so that the camera tracks them in an order you choose.